 Label Description

-Port The port for which VeriPHY Cable Diagnostics is requested
+Port The port where you are requesting VeriPHY Cable Diagnostics

 Cable Status Port: port number

 Pair: the status of the cable pair

 Length: the length (in meters) of the cable pair

 5.10.6 SFP Monitor

 SFP modules with DDM (Digital Diagnostic Monitoring) function can measure the temperature of the apparatus, helping you monitor the status of connection and detect errors immediately.
 You can manage and set up event alarms through DDM Web interface.